Apo Reef: Conservation history

 The Apo Reef is a protected area of the Philippines classified as a Natural park encompassing 274.69 km2.
 Of the total area, 157.92 km2 comprises the Apo Reef Natural Park while the remaining 116.77 km2 constitute a buffer zone surrounding the protected area.

 Prior to its declaration as a protected area, Apo Reef was first officially declared a "Marine Park" by then Philippine president Ferdinand Marcos in 1980.
 This was followed with the local government of Sablayan declaring the reef a special "Tourism Zone and Marine Reserve" three years later.
 In 1996, the entire reef was declared a protected natural park by then-president Fidel Ramos.

 In 2006, the Protected Areas and Wildlife Bureau of the Philippine Department of Environment and Natural Resources submitted the reef to the UNESCO World Heritage Centre for consideration as a World Heritage Site.

 Following a survey by the local chapter of the World Wide Fund for Nature, fishing within the reef was banned by the Philippine government in September 2007.
 The marine park opened for tourists to help generate funds for its protection as well as provide an alternative livelihood for hundreds of fishermen in the area.

+Apo Reef was declared a national park under Republic Act No. 11038 (Expanded National Integrated Protected Areas System Act of 2018) signed by President Rodrigo Duterte in July 2018.

+Tourism

 All people accessing Apo Reef need to pay an environmental fee.
+Tourist activities are administered by the local government of Sablayan and the local office of the Department of Environment and Natural Resources (DENR).